A quick understanding of what we do

 You can open a GitHub issue with details about your library and I will get it added to the website for you.

 Yes, this service is entirely open source and available for anybody to review or host your own.
 The source code is available on our GitHub organization.

-If you wish to contact us, please do so using [email protected].
-We accept any sort of feedback on our service including bug reports, feature suggestions, questions about usage, etc.
+If you wish to contact me, please do so using [email protected].
+I accept any sort of feedback on our service including bug reports, feature suggestions, questions about usage, etc.